 The importance of digital recruiting processes is recognized, but there is still a lot of room for its implementation.
 It makes no sense to just start digitalizing.
 HR administrators should consider what they need and how best to support the company objectives with it.
 Automated HR processes need to be combined with a sensible digital candidate experience and to provide applicants with an intuitive application process.
 The most important issue for recruiters is speed.
 HR processes can be standardized and significantly accelerated through the use of application management software.

 - Analyze and plan needs: For a successful implementation of the digitalization project, you should describe your requirements as specifically as possible.
 Bring all stakeholders aboard – especially including the IT department, and invest enough time in the analysis of your HR processes.
 Define your objectives and develop a plan for implementation.

 - Focus on the user experience: In selecting the right recruiting software, pay attention to good usability, which increases acceptance in the members of your team who also use it.

-- Simple, recurring processes: One important success factor in digital recruiting is entry through a lean and concrete process such as the posting of job notices on job exchanges, which you can quickly implement and easily control with multiposting tools.
-When HR departments immediately recognize the benefits of a digitalized process, acceptance increases and the effort for change management is automatically reduced.
+- Simple, recurring processes: An important success factor in digital recruiting is getting started via a lean and tangible process such as recruiting, which you can implement quickly and control well with EASY HR.
+If HR departments immediately recognize the benefits of a digitized process, acceptance grows, and the effort required for change management automatically decreases.

 - Rely on data-driven recruiting: Likeability is a key factor – even subconsciously.
 If only two candidates are left, that is all right.
 Before that, especially when a lot of applications need to be carefully preselected and errors in judgment must be avoided, evidence-based processes such as aptitude tests can help.
 These are quite cost-effective as online tests for a wide variety of jobs and hierarchy levels, simple and in compliance with data protection laws.